bup/bup/Documentation/bup-get.1.md

 \--print-tags
 :   for each updated tag, print the new git id.

-\--rewrite, \--no-rewrite
+\--copy
+:   copy the data without changes (i.e. without rewrites or
+    repairs).
+This is the default.

+\--rewrite
 :   rewrite the data according to the destination repository
     configuration, e.g. its `bup.split.files`, and `bup.split.trees`
     values.
-Currently, one of these options must be specified whenever the source and destination repository configurations differ in a relevant way, and so far, this option is only supported for appends and picks.
-Note that rewriting a git-created save may (currently will) introduce bup-related changes.
+Currently, `--rewrite`, `---repair`, or `--copy` must be specified whenever the source and destination repository configurations differ in a relevant way, and so far, `--rewrite` is only supported for appends and picks.
+This option is also contextual (see CONTEXTUAL OPTIONS).
+Note that rewriting a git-created save may, and for now will, introduce bup-related changes.
 Further, while tested, `--rewrite` is relatively new and so warrants even more caution (see CAUTION above) than `bup get` itself.
 Please consider validating the results carefully for now.

+\--repair
+:   in addition to what `--rewrite` does, perform all known repairs
+    during the transfer.
+See REPAIRS below.
+This option is contextual (see CONTEXTUAL OPTIONS).

+\--repair-id ID
+:   set the repair session identifier, defaults to a UUID (v4).
+This
+    identifier will be included in any `--repair`s made during the transfer.
+Currently, the identifier must be ASCII and must not include control characters or DEL (i.e. must be comprised of bytes
+    \>= 20 and < 127).
+This option is contextual (see CONTEXTUAL
+    OPTIONS).

 \--ignore-missing
 :   ignore missing objects encountered during a transfer.
 Currently